Krillh/Airzlinshire/Eras of History/Eras of History.md

 The history of the world of Airzlinshire can be split into some eras.
+Starting with Prehistory.
+This era spans from the first hints of civilization and before.
+The discovery of farming leads into the next era: The Era of Awakening.

+0. Prehistory
+1. Era of Awakening: farming invented
+2. Era of Culture:
 # Prehistory

 Prehistory is simply the time before civilization.
 During this time, peoples lived only in nomadic tribes.